-We overstaff in key areas where possible, in terms of teachers and HLTAs, so that we are able to create small intervention groups, wither on a shortterm or long-term basis.
+We overstaff in key areas where possible, so that we are able to create small intervention groups, wither on a shortterm or long-term basis.
 We match student need to teacher expertise, and assess students on entry to intervention as well as when intervention is complete so that we can evidence impact and adapt future intervention where necessary.